lillypad/pve-qemu-unlocked/README.md

 # Installation

-There will be a debug as well as a regular build for most purposes you will want to use `dpkg` to install the non-debug version on proxmox.
+There will be a debug as well as a regular build.

+You will want to use `dpkg` to install the non-debug version on proxmox unless you are debugging or developing.